blueplate-michaellin/Pizza-delivery-restAPI/README.md

 #### Delete token DELETE / locahost:3000/tokens?token=2sdnomkcakh1jcjd6o4w

 ## Menu
-1. The restaurant's menu is .data/menu/menu.json, which consists of name and price of each dish offers in the menu.
+1. The restaurant's menu is located: .data/menu/menu.json, which consists of name and price of each dish offers in the menu.
-2. You can use GET / localhost:3000/menu to retrieve the menu
+2. You can use GET / localhost:3000/menu to retrieve the menu, with a token in the header.

 ## Order
 #### Create Order POST / localhost:3000/orders